pat-tsai/Election-Analysis/README.md

   - Charles Casper Stockham: 85,213 (23.0%)
   - Diana DeGette: 272,892 (73.8%)
   - Raymon Anthony Doane: 11,606 (3.1%)
- - Diana DeGette was the winner of the elction, receiving 272,892 or 73.8% of the total votes
+ - Diana DeGette was the winner of the elction, receiving 272,892 (73.8%) of the total votes

 ## Election-Audit Summary: modifying the script for more applications